 Designed by Zaha Hadid to celebrate the area's industrial heritage, this huge metal structure with curving walls echoes the covered yards where ships were built on the Clyde.
 Glasgow's shipbuilding history is remembered with a world-famous collection of ship models.
 Locomotives built at the nearby St. Rollox yards are also on display, as are cars from every age and many countries.
 You can wander down Main Street, circa 1930, without leaving the building: the pawnbroker, funeral parlor, and Italian restaurant are all frozen in time.
 Relax with a coffee in the café, wander out onto the expansive riverside walk, or board the Tall Ship that is moored permanently behind the museum.
-Bus 100 from George Square brings you here, or you can walk from the Partick subway station in 10 minutes.
+Take Bus 100 from the City Centre, or walk from Partick subway station.